 Loose Brackets or Bands

 Brackets or bands can come loose.
 Brackets are held in place by a material called composite resin.
 That’s not really important, but what is important is that brackets and bands can come loose if you eat something tough, sticky or hard.
-If you discover a problem, call us for an appointment.
+If you discover a problem, call us and we’ll help you determine how soon you need to come and see us to have it resolved.

-When you first get your braces, Dr. Curtis will give you some great wax.
+When you first get your braces, Dr. Erik Curtis will give you some dental wax.
 DO NOT LOSE THIS.
-Okay, if you lose it, we’ll give you more, but try to keep an eye on it.
-You can put this wax over a loose bracket which can keep it from bothering you.
+Well okay, if you lose it, we’ll give you more.
+But try to keep an eye on it because it will come in handy.
+You can put a small piece of this wax over a loose bracket or a poking wire for instant relief.
 If a band falls off, save it and bring it in to the office.

 Poking Wires or Wire Irritations

-Once in a while a wire comes loose.
-We’ll give you a list of dos and don’ts and we want you to be careful when you eat, not chew gum or ice, and to take care of your braces.
-But sometimes you may break a wire, or one may come loose.
-It happens, and it isn’t the end of the world, but those wires are important, so we’ll need to see you to fix the problem.
-And the wire probably going to be uncomfortable.
-But until you can come in, you can do a few things to make life bearable.
+Once in a while, a wire may come loose.
+We’ll give you a list of do’s and don’ts, and we want you to be careful when you eat.
+But even with the best of intentions, accidents happen.
+Sometimes you may break a wire or one may come loose.
+It isn’t the end of the world, but those wires are important, so we’ll need to see you to fix the problem.
+And the broken wire may cause some discomfort.
+There are a few things you can do to help with that discomfort while you are waiting to come see us for the repair:

-- Try putting some of the wax over the wire which will keep it from poking your gums or cheeks
+• Try putting some of the wax over the wire to keep it from poking your gums or cheeks.

 Discomfort With Braces and Orthodontic Treatments